davialexandre/releaser/README.md

 # Releaser

-Releaser is a small utility to create Release's descriptions where a Release is basically the merge from branch B to branch A. It will check the commits between the two branches, verify which ones are for Pull Requests merges and list all the Pull Requests, grouped by their author's usernames.
+Releaser is a small utility to help you release your work from one branch of a repo to another.

+By default, it will only output the Release's description.
+To create the description, it will check the commits between the two branches, verify which ones are for Pull Requests merges and list all the Pull Requests, grouped by their author's usernames.

+Optionally, it can also create a Pull Request with this description.

 ## Installation